International Regulations for Preventing Collisions at Sea: Canada

 The Canadian version of the COLREGs is provided by Transport Canada, which regulates Canadian vessels.

+Korea

+South Korea ratified the COLREGs in 1977 and enacted enforcing legislation under the 1986 Korea Marine Traffic Safety Act.

+Marshall Islands

+For Marshall Islands waters and ships, Chapter 22.11.4 requires all vessels to comply with the 1972 COLREGs, as amended.
+Section 150 of the Maritime Act encompasses the fitting and provision of navigation lights, shapes and sound signalling equipment.

+Singapore

+The version of the COLREGs applicable to the territorial waters of Singapore is the Merchant Shipping (Prevention of Collisions at Sea) Regulations.
+These Rules were enacted by Singapore in 1983 and then revised and reissued 25 March 1992.

 United Kingdom

 The UK version of the COLREGs is provided by the Maritime and Coastguard Agency (MCA), in the Merchant Shipping (Distress Signals and Prevention of Collisions) Regulations of 1996.
 They are distributed and accessed in the form of a "Merchant Shipping Notice" (MSN), which is used to convey mandatory information that must be complied with under UK legislation.
 These MSNs relate to Statutory Instruments and contain the technical detail of such regulations.
 Material published by the MCA is subject to Crown copyright protection, but the MCA allows it to be reproduced free of charge in any format or medium for research or private study, provided it is reproduced accurately and not used in a misleading context.

 United States

 The US version of the COLREGs is provided by the United States Coast Guard of the US Department of Homeland Security.